AlexandreDecan/portion/README.md

 This library is inspired by [pyinter](https://github.com/intiocean/pyinter).

+## Features

+ - Support arbitrary comparable objects.
+ - Provide absolute minimal and maximal bounds.
+ - Union of intervals out of the box.
+ - Support intersection, union, complement, difference and containment.
+ - Automatically simplify union of intervals.

 ## Installation

 Although distributed as a Python package, this library is not available on PyPi.
 To install it, use: